MarkusHobisch/Secasy/docs/en/ALGORITHM.md

 ### 9.3 Structural Difference from AES-Based Constructions

-In AES-GCM [@nist_fips197] and similar constructions, each round is structurally distinct (round keys).
-Security is directly tied to round count — fewer rounds mean algebraically simpler, attackable transformations.
+In AES-GCM [@nist_fips197] and similar constructions, each round is structurally distinct (via round keys) and contains a non-linear S-box layer.
+Security is analysed via the wide-trail strategy and depends directly on round count.

-In Secasy, security is tied to **Phase 2** (input integration) and the **extraction function**, not to the round count of the processing phase.
-Empirically confirmed: all security metrics remain stable from 1 to 100,000 rounds.
+Secasy's Phase 3 applies the same operation per cell in every round and has no S-box.
+The empirical observation that statistical metrics do not change with round count (Section 6 above; see also ROUND_REDUCTION_ANALYSIS.md) is consistent with this algebraic structure and **should not be read as a claim that Secasy is round-independent in the cryptographic sense**.
+What it does say is that statistical tests cannot tell the round counts apart — which is expected behaviour for iteration of a mostly-linear map and does not preclude differential or algebraic attacks.

 ---